 Healthcare providers, insurers adopt ICD-10 billing code

-Beginning October 1, Loyola University Health System will join every U.S. healthcare and insurance provider in a nationwide switch to a new medical coding system called ICD-10.
-The new coding system will best describe thousands of clinical diagnoses more thoroughly than previous tools.
+Loyola University Health System and every U.S. healthcare and insurance provider uses a medical coding system called ICD-10.
+The coding system best describes thousands of clinical diagnoses more thoroughly than previous tools.

-This change to ICD-10 means that everyone who plays a role in your care will use one common "language" to discuss and coordinate all aspects of your care.
+By using the ICD-10 billing code, everyone who plays a role in your care will use one common "language" to discuss and coordinate all aspects of your care.
 ICD-10 replaces an outdated system and gives us a better tool for delivering better care.

 In 2013, Loyola adopted hospital-based billing, meaning your insurance company may receive two bills: one for the doctor’s fees (often called “professional fees”) and one for other costs, such as medical supplies and nursing care (“technical fees”).